shaybogomoltz/BRITNZ/Message_for_invitation.md

 # Message for invitation (IT Recruiters)

-## If you are going to send a connection request to an IT recrutier it's a good idea to add a note together.
+If you are going to send a connection request to an IT recrutier it's a good idea to add a note together.
 You will have a chance to introduce yourself and explain what are you looking for.

-Example 1:
+### Example 1:

-Hi X,
+Hi `XXX`,

 I am not expecting to discuss a particular employment position but I would appreciate being able to talk with you on an informational basis about my career trasition.